gritzko/replicated.cc/index.md

 <span class="line">  3 </span><span class="id">@1fLDV00002+biQFvtGV</span>  <span class="ref">:1fLDV00001+biQFvtGV</span> <span class="string">&apos;type&apos;</span>      <span class="string">&apos;laptop&apos;</span><span class="term">,</span>
 <span class="line">    ...</span>
 </pre>
-- **Efficiency**.
-RON data is optimized to make metadata overhead bearable.
-        An op is a very fine-grained unit of change.
-        Thus, RON has to optimize per-op metadata overhead in numerous ways.
-        Above, op ids are skipped if they go incrementally.
-        References are skipped if they point to the previous op (an op chain is a convenient default).
-        For example, the op at line #2 mentions neither its own id (the first plus 1) nor its reference (the first op).
         The binary variant of RON employs more sophisticated metadata compression techniques.
 - **Integrity**, as ops form a [Merkle structure](https://en.wikipedia.org/wiki/Merkle_tree).